 Signs of infection like spreading redness or swelling, foul-smelling drainage or pus.

 Fever greater than 100.4 degrees F (38 degrees C) taken by mouth 2 times, 4 hours apart.

 A seroma that gets larger and is causing pain.

 Any other symptoms that concern you.

 Who to Call

-After 5:00 pm or weekends, the clinic number will give you the paging operator.
+After hours and weekends, the clinic number will give you the paging operator.
 Ask for the ENT doctor on-call.
 Leave your name, and phone number with area code.
 The doctor will call you back.

 If your surgery was at UW Health East Madison Hospital call (608) 440-6300.
 This is a 24-hour number.

 The toll-free number is 1-800-323-8942.
 Ask the operator to transfer you to the place where you had your surgery.